Fix "Avoid Chaining Critical Requests" in Lighthouse

 You can reduce the impact of critical requests in three ways:

-- Reduce the number of critical resources .
-Convert critical resources to non-critical resources by removing or defering them.
+1. Reduce the number of critical resources.
+Convert critical resources to non-critical resources by removing or deferring them.

-- Improve the download order of the critical path .
-Use resource hints such as preloading to skip resource discovery and to ensure that the critical resources are downloaded as quickly as possible.
+3. Improve the download order of the critical path.
+Use resource hints such as preloading to skip resource discovery and ensure that the critical resources are downloaded as quickly as possible.
+Use HTTP 103 Early Hints to start preloading resources before the HTML even arrives.

-There are many options.
-Which option is the best one depends on the file type of the resource:
+Which option is best depends on the file type of the resource:

 1. HTML

-The HTML, which is actually the page you are visiting, is always downloaded with the highest priority.
-The page itself is always part of the critical request chain.
-That's why the page itself is the first thing to consider when optimizing the critical request chain..
+The HTML itself is always downloaded with the highest priority.
+The page is always part of the critical request chain.
+That is why the page itself is the first thing to consider when optimizing.

 Delayed loading of content: Many large sites, such as Google itself, use this technique to reduce the critical request chain.
-On the search results page, for example, parts of the content, which are not immediately needed, are only loaded later via an AJAX request.
+On the search results page, for example, parts of the content that are not immediately needed are only loaded later via an AJAX request.

 2. Stylesheets

 Stylesheets in the head of the page are always critical.
 Without styles, a browser does not know what the page will look like.
-Stylesheets are therefore a standard part of the critical request chain in lighthouse.
+Stylesheets are therefore a standard part of the critical request chain.

 <link rel="preload"